Sandstorm-Station/Sandstorm-Station-13-wiki/README.md

 }
 ```

 The server loads the appropriate file based on the user's language selection and injects it into the EJS templates.
+The user interface for changing language changes this parameter for the user.

 ### Workflow